 “I also have tea available.”

 “I didn’t come here for coffee.
 I need my room.”
 His tone was harsh.
-It was clear to me, he was going to be mad at me no matter what I said, or did.
+It was evident to me, he was going to be mad at me no matter what I said, or did.

 “I understand.
 So, you are looking for a room?”